 - An open space to discuss how you and your business can help create meaningful change

 - First-hand reports from professionals about how climate change is impacting people around the world

 - A deep understanding of the Loss and Damage agenda and its importance to the future of the planet

-How does London Climate Action Week fit into our journey to COP26?
+How did London Climate Action Week fit into our journey to COP26?

-Practical Action will be an official observer at the COP26 climate talks in Glasgow this year.
+Practical Action was an official observer at the COP26 climate talks in Glasgow last year.

-Our event will help bring the voices of people already suffering the consequences of irreversible climate change to the fore.
+Our event helped bring the voices of people already suffering the consequences of irreversible climate change to the fore.

-It will help national Government representatives explore options and mechanisms by which they can enable polluters and those who consume most to contribute to a fair and sustainable future.
-By exploring such solutions, it will help negotiators from the Global South to strengthen their offer to big polluting nations and help place them at the forefront of the global response to climate change.
+It helped national Government representatives explore options and mechanisms by which they could enable polluters and those who consume most to contribute to a fair and sustainable future.
+By exploring such solutions, it helped negotiators from the Global South to strengthen their offer to big polluting nations and helped place them at the forefront of the global response to climate change.